-ASX Principle Status Reference/comment Principle 3: Promote ethical and responsible decision-making 3.1 Companies should establish a code of conduct and disclose the code A The Company has formulated a Code of Conduct which can be viewed on the Company's website.
+ASX Principle Status Reference/comment Principle 3: Promote ethical and responsible decision-making 3.1 Companies should establish a code of conduct and disclose the code Α The Company has formulated a Code of Conduct which can be viewed on the Company's website.
 3.2 Companies should establish a policy concerning diversity and disclose the policy or a summary of that policy.
 The policy should include requirements for the Board to establish measurable objectives for achieving gender diversity and for the Board to assess annually both the objectives and progress in achieving them N/A The Company has established a Diversity Policy, however, the policy does not include requirements for the board to establish measurable objectives for achieving gender diversity.
 Given the Company's size and stage of development as an exploration company, the board does not think it is yet appropriate to include measurable objectives in relation to gender.
 As the Company grows and requires more employees, the Company will review this policy and amend as appropriate.
 3.3 Companies should disclose in each annual report the measurable objectives for achieving gender diversity set by the Board in accordance with the diversity policy and progress towards achieving them N/A The Company has established a Diversity Policy, however, the policy does not include requirements for the board to establish measurable objectives for achieving gender diversity.
 Given the Company's size and stage of development as an exploration company, the board does not think it is yet appropriate to include measurable objectives in relation to gender.
 3.4 Companies should disclose in each annual report the proportion of women employees in the whole organisation, women in senior executive positions and women on the board.
 N/A There are no women on the Board.
 The Company does not have any female employees or senior executives.
-3.5 Companies should provide the information indicated in the Guide to reporting on Principle 3 A Principle 4: Safeguard integrity in financial reporting 4.1 The board should establish an audit committee A 4.2 The audit committee should be structured so that it: consists only of non-executive directors N/A Goldphyre has established an Audit Committee consisting of one executive director (Ron Punch) and two non-executive directors (Chris Clegg and Russell Lynton-Brown).
-Sourcing alternative directors to strictly comply with this Principle is considered expensive with costs outweighing the potential benefits. consists of a majority of independent directors A Goldphyre has established an Audit Committee consisting of one non-independent executive director and two non-executive directors, both of whom are classified as independent. is chaired by an independent chair, who is not chair of the board A The chair of the committee is independent and not chair of the board. has at least three members A A = Adopted $N/A = Not \ add$ ppted
+3.5 Companies should provide the information indicated in the Guide to reporting on Principle 3 Α Principle 4: Safeguard integrity in financial reporting 4.1 The board should establish an audit committee А 4.2 The audit committee should be structured so that it: consists only of non-executive directors N/A Goldphyre has established an Audit Committee consisting of one executive director (Ron Punch) and one non-executive directors (Chris Clegg).
+Sourcing alternative directors to strictly comply with this Principle is considered expensive with costs outweighing the potential benefits. consists of a majority of independent directors N/A Goldphyre has established an Audit Committee consisting of one non- independent executive director and one independent non-executive directors. is chaired by an independent chair, who is not chair of the board A The chair of the committee is independent and not chair of the board. • has at least three members N/A